hcpenguin/visproject/README.md

 # Possible future work
 - add ability to show/hide top 5 precincts with most crime number using a separate bar chart.
-- add more precinct-based datasets, maybe combine with other demographic data.
+- add more precinct-based datasets, i.e. violations, misdemeanors
+- combine with other demographic data.